CleverDynamics/CleverWMSDevicesSamples/README.md

 This project is a set of samples intended to demonstrate to developers the various different means of extending Clever WMS Devices.

+## MyFirstDeviceFunction - A simple device function to change an item description
+This example shows how a simple function can be created by subscribing to the following events in session management:

+ - OnFunctionInitialise()
+ - OnFunctionValidate()
+ - OnFunctionCancel()
+ - OnFunctionPost()

+The example function accepts an item number, displays the description, and allows the user to enter a new description.

+Before use, add 'MYFUNCTION' to the function codes table, ensure columns have been added or the data items will not display on the device.

+Finally, add 'MYFUNCTION' to a device menu.

 ## GS1BarcodeProcessor - On-server custom barcode processing
 Barcodes are usually processed "On-device" and this is the recommended method if possible, however sometimes companies have created barcodes that do not conform to